What is the difference between legal separation and divorce?

 Family law attorneys can provide advice about whether legal separation or divorce is appropriate

 Are you contemplating legal separation?
 Having the advice of an experienced Nebraska family law attorney can help you make these important decisions.
-Thompson Law Office is a Nebraska law firm with offices in Chadron and west Omaha, NE, and has a legal separation lawyer available to assist.
+Modern Law Firm is a Nebraska law firm with offices in west Omaha, NE, and has a legal separation lawyer available to assist.
 Call toll-free 1-888-934-0198 or schedule online now a free meet and greet or a formal consultation with an Omaha divorce lawyer now.

 Our Omaha lawyer is available to assist with family law matters in Omaha, Elkhorn, Bennington, Gretna, La Vista, Papillion, Ralston, Bellevue, Fremont, Blair and surrounding communities in Douglas County, Sarpy County, Dodge County, and Washington County.
-Our Chadron office serves Dawes County, Sheridan County, Box Butte County, and elsewhere in the Nebraska panhandle, including Alliance, Crawford, Gordon and Rushville.
 Call 1-888-934-0198 to see if we are available in your community.

 Modern Law Firm is a law firm that helps Nebraskans achieve the American Dream through owning homes, starting businesses, strengthening families, and shaping legacies.
 Learn more about the firm's general law practice here.